mdn/content/files/en-us/web/api/audio_output_devices_api/index.md

   - api.MediaDevices.selectAudioOutput
   - api.HTMLMediaElement.setSinkId
   - api.HTMLMediaElement.sinkId
+  - http.headers.Permissions-Policy.speaker-selection
 ---

 {{DefaultAPISidebar("Audio Output Devices API")}}{{securecontext_header}}{{SeeCompatTable}}

-The **Audio Output Devices API** allows web applications to prompt users about what audio output device should be used for playback.
+The **Audio Output Devices API** allows web applications to prompt users about what output device should be used for audio playback.

 ## Concepts and usage

 Operating systems commonly allow users to specify that audio should be played from speakers, a Bluetooth headset, or some other audio output device.
-This API allows applications to provide this same functionality from within a web page, which may provide a better user experience.
+This API allows applications to provide this same functionality from within a web page.

-Setting a particular audio output device requires explicit user permission, as the user may be in a location where playing audio is not appropriate through some output devices.
+Even if allowed by a permission policy, access to a particular audio output device still requires explicit user permission, as the user may be in a location where playing audio is not appropriate through some output devices.

-For more information see [Security requirements](#security-requirements) below.
+The API provides the [`MediaDevices.selectAudioOutput()`](/en-US/docs/Web/API/MediaDevices/selectAudioOutput) method that allows users to select their desired audio output from those that are allowed by the [`Permissions-Policy: speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/speaker-selection) for the document.
+The selected device then has user permission, allowing it to be enumerated with [`MediaDevices.enumerateDevices()`](/en-US/docs/Web/API/MediaDevices/enumerateDevices) and set as the audio output device using [`HTMLMediaElement.setSinkId()`](/en-US/docs/Web/API/HTMLMediaElement/setSinkId).

 Audio devices may arbitrarily connect and disconnect.
 Applications that wish to react to this kind of change can listen to the [`devicechange` event](/en-US/docs/Web/API/MediaDevices/devicechange_event) and use [`enumerateDevices()`](/en-US/docs/Web/API/MediaDevices/enumerateDevices) to determine if `sinkId` is present in the returned devices.